Environmental Justice Fellowship

 • How well the proposed project or experience aligns with the student’s academic and/or career goals.

-• The feasibility of successfully completing the proposed project or experience within the proposed timeframe.
+• The feasibility of successfully completing the project or experience within the proposed timeframe.

 The value of awards will be determined by a faculty committee of the Environmental Justice Fellowship.
 The distribution of the fellowship award funds will be as follows:

-• The faculty members will also receive a $500 stipend upon completion of the project.
+• The faculty mentor will receive $500 upon completion of the project.